sixswordstudio/Education/College/0 - January 2025 - Classes/Sociology/Week 2 - Slide Notes.md

 - Labels children into different "types" that impact future paths
 - These functions relate to other institutions than just the education system. **The functions of the institution are not always manifest (obvious) but also latent (implied)**

+## Slide 9 - Function & Dysfunction
+Functionalists emphasize stability; when one part of society changes there must be adjustments in the others - otherwise, we may encounter dysfunction.

+**Functions:**
+- Manifest - Obvious and intended effects of social structures
+- Latent - Non-obvious and unintended effects of social structures

+What are the MANIFEST functions of the social institution of marriage?
+- Companionship
+- Reproduction
+- Security
+- Justice

+LATENT
+- Tax breaks
+- Pooling resources
+- Social status
+- Divorce rate

+## Slide 10 - More key terms about Functionalism
+- Stability
+- Function
+- Dysfunction
+- Predictability
+- Order
+- Values
+- Norms
+- Equilibrium
+- Status quo
+- Tradition
+- Manifest (intended)
+- Latent (unintended)

+## Slide 12 - Functionalism: Give it a try
+**Sports**: In what ways do they contribute to the social order, function, and stability of society?
+What are their large-scale benefits?

+Do any specific examples come to mind?
+Make a list and share on the Lesson Lounge discussion board.

+- Sports socialize young people into values (competition, patriotism)
+- Brings together the community to support local athletes or the nation
+- Promotes an overall feeling of unity and social solidarity

+### Lesson Lounge:
+_Amy: Sports are a function of society in that they provide a framework for expressing competitive spirit, something that offers challenges of merit, and rites of passage.
+It provides society with halls of glory that are entertaining feats of physical skills, a positive outlet for those human compulsions to compete, an alternative for warfare.
+For example the hockey hall of fame, the stats and analysts.
+Another way it contributes to the social order is that it can also be gambled upon, so it has a large part related to betting economies.
+Also, those members of society involved in the sport, or media around the sport, rely on it for stability of their careers and livelihoods.
+It is a part of the economy in that way._